-Claim 3 recites the "composition of Claim 1 wherein the anti-HER2 antibody is humMAb4D5-8."
-As set forth in Section XII.A.1(a) above, Claim 1 is anticipated by Andya.
-Moreover, and as discussed above in Section VII.C.3, Andya teaches the antibody described by Figures 5-8 in humMAb4D5-8.
+v.
+Element [d]: "and wherein the anti-HER2 antibody is humMAb4D5-8,"

+As discussed in Section XII.A.1(a)ii, Andya teaches the antibody described by Figures 5-8 is humMAb4D5-8.
 Ex.
-1004 at 19:1-2 ("This example describes the development of a lyophilized formulation comprising full length humanized antibody huMAbD5-8....").
+1004 at 21 ("This example describes the development of a lyophilized formulation comprising full length humanized antibody huMAbD5-8...").
 This limitation is at minimum obvious in light of this disclosure as well as Andya's disclosure of formulations of "rhuMAb HER2...as a therapeutic for the treatment of breast cancer."
 Ex.
 1004 at 22, 20.